Skip to content

 addPathSegmentToRouteName

-This option is needed to add path segment to route name.
+This option is used to add path segment to route name.

 Default: false